 Adjunct NTTF are expected to advise and mentor students who take their courses insofar as this is considered a normal part of teaching any course.
-They should hold regular office hours during the terms in which they teach and make themselves reasonably available to students via email and/or other appropriate online media.
-It is expected that no less than 2 hours of office hours per week will be offered when teaching.
+Those teaching WR 121, 122, 123 should hold four office hours per week during the terms in which they teach those courses.
+Those teaching all other courses should hold three regular office hours per week during the terms in which they teach.
+All teachers should make themselves reasonably available to students via email and/or other appropriate online media.

 Adjunct NTTF generally teach courses whose descriptions and learning outcomes and, in certain cases, syllabi, assigned materials, and/or assessments have been designed by their departments.
-But if approved by the department, adjunct NTTF may redesign or revise their courses to incorporate advances in academic content and pedagogy.
+But if approved by the appropriate course supervisor, Adjunct NTTF may redesign or revise their courses to incorporate advances in academic content and pedagogy.